markholloway/markholloway.github.io/_posts/2019-01-01-python-mac.md

 tags: [python, bash]
 ---

 Apple includes `python 2.7` with macOS.
-Although `python 3` is widely adopted it is not backwards compatible with python 2 and many industries such as visual fx still rely on python 2 for it's speed, flexibility, and compatibly.
+Although `python 3` is widely adopted it is not backwards compatible with python 2 and many industries continue relying on python 2 for it's speed, flexibility, and libraries.

 <!--more-->